 You don’t have to have been to a Jewish wedding to know that they are filled with energy and laughter.
 From the mazel tov to the dancing, it is a far cry from the traditional British suited and booted affair.

-With the marriage commandments laid down in law, there should be no confusion about what’s allowed, from spending to obligations- it’s all in there and signed – a neutral voice if a divorce is ever required.
-Too late for any last minute jitters, it’s off to the canopy for the ceremony.
+With the marriage commandments laid down in law, there should be no confusion about what’s allowed, from spending to obligations- it’s all in there and signed.
+Too late for any last minute jitters, it’s off to the canopy for the Jewish ceremony.
 Looking like the top of a four poster bed, the chuppah is the special couple’s temporary home whilst they marry, present to remind them that they are about to begin a new life under the same roof.
-I always enjoy photographing under the chuppah because it is so intimate and lots of things happen.
+I always enjoy photographing weddings under the chuppah because it is so intimate and lots of things happen.

 Chuppah and Badeken